DominikDziedzic/PilotStudyPartitioning/README.md

 # b) if in .csv:
 data <- read.csv(file.choose(), sep = ";")

-attach(data) # attach your data, so that objects in the database can be accessed by simply giving their names data$condition <- as.factor(data$condition) #format the dataset data$training <- as.factor(data$training)
+attach(data) # attach your data, so that objects in the database can be accessed by giving their names data$condition <- as.factor(data$condition) #format the dataset data$training <- as.factor(data$training)
 ```